Distributionally Robust Losses for Latent Covariate Mixtures: Introduction

-\paragraph{Causal inference} Learning models that perform well under interventions is a common goal in causal inference, and one formulation of causality is as a type of invariance across environmental changes~\citep{PetersBuMe16}.
+\paragraph{Causal inference.} A common goal in causal inference is to learn models that perform well under interventions, and one formulation of causality is as a type of invariance across environmental changes~\citep{PetersBuMe16}.
 In this context, our formulation seeking models $\theta$ with low loss across marginal distributions on $X$ is an analogue of observational studies in causal inference.
 B\"{u}hlmann, Meinshausen, and colleagues have proposed a number of procedures similar in spirit to our marginal DRO formulation~\eqref{eq:grouploss}, though the key difference in their approaches is that they assume that underlying environmental changes or groups are \emph{known}.
 Their maximin effect methods find linear models that perform well over heterogeneous data relative to a fixed baseline with known or constrained population structure~\citep{MeinshausenBu15, RothenhauslerMeBu16, BuhlmannMe16}, while anchor regression~\citep{RothenhauslerBuMePe18} fits regression models that perform well under small perturbations to feature values. \citet{HeinzeMe17} consider worst-case covariate shifts, but assume a decomposition between causal and nuisance variables, with replicate observations sharing identical causal variables. \citet{PetersBuMe16} use heterogeneous environments to discover putative causal relationships in data, identifying robust models and suggesting causal links.
-Our work, in contrast, studies models that are robust to \emph{mixture covariate shifts}, a new type of restricted interventions over all large enough subpopulations.
+Our work, in contrast, studies models that are robust to \emph{mixture covariate shifts}, a new type of restricted intervention over all large enough subpopulations.